rhuiz4/QQ/README.md

 getLast() - returns last element in deque without removing

+clear() - clears the deque

+isEmpty() - returns whether the deque is empty

-## Doubly Lnked Nodes
+## Doubly Linked Nodes

 We have decided to use a doubly linked nodes because we want more practice with nodes, and using a doubly linked node is helpful for certain methods.
-For example, add, addFirst, remove, removeFirst, size, getFirst, and getLast are all O(1) using a doubly linked node.
+For example, add, addFirst, remove, removeFirst, size, getFirst, clear() and getLast are all O(1) using a doubly linked node.